matoous/dzxcz/content/posts/2021_07/index.md

 20 km was parting me from Litomerice, my hometown and the finish of this crazy ride, when I decided to call parents to pick me up.

-There I laid, next to the road, two empty bidons, 275 km in the legs, contemplating the meaning of life and everything and telling myself what a terrible and painful experience it was, and how I can't wait to do it again.
+There I laid, next to the road, two empty bottles, 275 km in the legs, contemplating the meaning of life and everything and telling myself what a terrible and painful experience it was, and how I can't wait to do it again.

 ## Reading